Visionary Author and Founder, reclaiming Afromythology, and creating literary paths for return.

 More African Mythologies and Compendiums Coming in 2026 and 2027!

-Vast and beautiful Africa with its incredible lore and mythology!
+A celebration of Africa's vast and beautiful history with its incredible lore and mythology!

 Nigerian Mythology: The Shadow Sky - Out Now!